keycloak/keycloak-containers/server-postgres/README.md

 ### Environment variables

-When starting the Keycloak instance you can pass a number of environment variables to configure how it connects to MySQL.
+When starting the Keycloak instance you can pass a number of environment variables to configure how it connects to PostgreSQL.
 For example:

     docker run --name keycloak --link postgres:postgres -e POSTGRES_DATABASE=kcdatabase -e POSTGRES_USER=kcuser -e POSTGRES_PASSWORD=kcpassword jboss/keycloak-postgres